Tag

 In recent decades, climate change, modernization, and reduced access to pasture have led many nomadic families to settle in semi-nomadic or permanent villages.
 Despite this shift, many still uphold nomadic customs and hospitality, and some return to their traditional lifestyle during favorable seasons.

-Things to do in Sahara Desert Merzouga
+Best Things to do in Merzouga

 Read More